jdillard/personal-site/source/_trips/2017-10-01-first-24-hours-in-yosemite.md

 section, we had our first route-finding road block.

-The feature above us looked too loose to climb and above the expected grade, but nothing else looked protectable.
+The feature above us looked too loose to climb and above the expected grade, but nothing else looked like it would take gear.
 After attempting to read between the lines of the topo's descriptions of the pitches, we decided it would be best to hang a right around a corner and hope something came into view.

 It seemed like forever as he slowly scrambled his way over, making sure every move he did could also be undone.
 The cold wind was howling through the valley